 Everyone knows that Santa Claus flies all over the world in his sleigh pulled by reindeer, delivering gifts to good little girls and boys.
 Right?
-Well, maybe, but reindeer weren’t always the jolly gift-givers animal of choice.
+Well, maybe, but reindeer weren’t always the jolly gift-giver’s animal of choice.
 Before the reindeer, there were other more common animals associated with Christmas, Santa, and gift-giving.

 Goats